2025 Ohio Bobcats football team: at Eastern Michigan

 Ohio travelled to Eastern Michigan for their final Saturday game of the season before midweek "MACtion" begins.
 Eastern Michigan entered 2–6 on the season and 1–3 in conference play.
-EMU wass coming in off a loss to Miami.
+EMU was coming in off a loss to Miami.
 Ohio led the all-time series 21–12–1.
 Ohio had won the last three in the series including a 35–10 victory last season.

-On the game’s opening drive, the Eagles drove down the field quickly, with the drive culminating in a 38-yard touchdown pass from quarterback Noah Kim to wide receiver Nick Devereaux.
+On the game's opening drive, the Eagles drove down the field quickly, with the drive culminating in a 38-yard touchdown pass from quarterback Noah Kim to wide receiver Nick Devereaux.
 Ohio quickly answered Eastern Michigan's opening score.
 Quarterback Parker Navarro connected with wide receiver Chase Hendricks for a 28-yard touchdown pass to tie the game at 7–7.
 The Eagles responded with another fast drive.
 Quarterback Noah Kim capped off the drive with a 3-yard rushing touchdown to regain the lead for Eastern Michigan, 14–7.
-Ohio failed to respond as Eastern Michigan’s defense forced an Ohio three-and-out.
-Ohio’s defense kept the game close with a stop of their own.
+Ohio failed to respond as Eastern Michigan's defense forced an Ohio three-and-out.
+Ohio's defense kept the game close with a stop of their own.

 Ohio started their own 35 near the end of the first quarter.
 After eight plays they faced a 4th and 2 on the EMU 15.
-They elected to go for it but Parker Navarro’s keeper was stopped a yard short.
+They elected to go for it but Parker Navarro's keeper was stopped a yard short.
 This was the first of several drives for Ohio into EMU territory with no points.
 The Eagles were forced to punt and Ohio embarked on a 15-play drive that ended with Navarro being intercepted by Tyrelle Deener deep in EMU territory with 1:02 remaining in the half.
 With Eastern Michigan staring at their own 3, Ohio elected to use their timeouts as their defense forced a three-and-out.
 Ohio drove to the EMU 33 and spiked the ball with 0:04 on the clock.
-Navarro’s hail mary attempt was caught by Rodney Harris but negated by an ineligible man downfield.
-After a failed attempt with EMU having 12 men on the field, Navarro’s third attempt was intercepted by Juan Salas.
+Navarro's hail mary attempt was caught by Rodney Harris but negated by an ineligible man downfield.
+After a failed attempt with EMU having 12 men on the field, Navarro's third attempt was intercepted by Juan Salas.

 The Bobcats opened the second half with another drive ending in EMU territory.
-Facing a 4th on 14 on the 34-yard line with a struggling kicking game Ohio’s offense stayed on the field but Navarro’s quick kick resulted in a touchback.
-Ohio’s defense held the Eagles and the Bobcats took over again at their own 33 and followed with a 10-play drive that culminated in Sieh Bangura’s first touchdown rush to tie the game at 14.
+Facing a 4th on 14 on the 34-yard line with a struggling kicking game Ohio's offense stayed on the field but Navarro's quick kick resulted in a touchback.
+Ohio's defense held the Eagles and the Bobcats took over again at their own 33 and followed with a 10-play drive that culminated in Sieh Bangura's first touchdown rush to tie the game at 14.
 Eastern Michigan responded with a long drive of their own but a 48-yard field goal attempt by Rudy Kessinger went wide right.